paymoapp/api/README.md

-Paymo is [project management software](https://www.paymoapp.com/project-management/) for small and medium businesses that allows you to manage projects from start to finish.
+Paymo is a [project management software](https://www.paymoapp.com/project-management/) for small and medium businesses that allows you to manage projects from start to finish.

 This is the official Paymo API.